Eyescale/CMake/README.md

 # CMake Modules

 This repository contains common CMake modules and a collection of find scripts to locate non-CMake dependencies.
+The recommended way to use it is:

+## As a git submodule

+In your project source dir, do:

+    git submodule add https://github.com/Eyescale/CMake CMake/common

+And include it in the top-level CMakeLists.txt as follows:

+    list(APPEND CMAKE_MODULE_PATH ${CMAKE_SOURCE_DIR}/CMake/common)
+    include(Common)

+## As a git externals (deprecated)

-To use it, create a .gitexternals file in your project with the content:
+Create a .gitexternals file in your project with the content:

     # -*- mode: cmake -*-
     # CMake/common https://github.com/Eyescale/CMake.git master